ProtoCSS/ProtoCSS/DOCS.md

 @import url("https://fonts.googleapis.com/css?family=Roboto:300,400,500,700"); /* Example for web import */
 @import url("static/css/header.css"); /* Example for direct .css import */
 @import url("static/css/header.css"); /* Example for direct .prot import */
-/* Error: Invalid import 'footer'. */
+/* Error: Invalid import 'footer'. */ /* Example for direct import without specified file-type */
 @import url("static/css/header.css"); /* Example for vanilla css import support */

+/* Base styles */
 font-size: 16px;
 font-family: "Roboto", sans-serif;
 color: #333;
  /* Example for variable assignment, can be placed anywhere in the code */

-/* Example for mixed ProtoCSS & Vanilla CSS */
+/* Layout */
 .container {
     width: 80%;
     margin:: 0 auto;
     color: var(--blue); /* Example for variable usage */
 }

+.header {
+    margin: 0;
+    color: white;
+    border-radius: 10px;
+    background-color: #f5f5f5;
+    padding: 20px 0;
+    display: flex;
+    justify-content: space-between;
+    align-items: center;
+}

+/* Navigation */
+.nav {
+    display: flex;
+    margin: 0;
+    color: white;
+    border-radius: 10px;
+}
 ```
 This example showcases the ability of the ProtoCSS Framework to handle imports, variables, shorthand properties, and variable usage.

 ## Supported Properties
-The ProtoCSS Framework provides a comprehensive list of shorthand properties and CSS attributes to simplify the styling process.
+The ProtoCSS Framework is designed to offer a comprehensive set of shorthand properties and CSS attributes, making it easier for developers to efficiently create and maintain styles.
+By providing a robust set of features, ProtoCSS allows you to focus on creating visually stunning and highly functional designs with greater ease and simplicity.

+In order to make your styling process more streamlined, the ProtoCSS Framework supports an extensive list of shorthand properties.
+These shorthand properties help you write concise and easily understandable code, resulting in a more maintainable and efficient workflow.

-Here is a table of the shorthand properties that the ProtoCSS currently supports:
+The following table showcases the shorthand properties currently supported:
 ## Basic Properties
 |ProtoCSS Syntax|CSS Property Equivalent|
 |:---: | :---: |